What Toni Morrison Taught Me About Being A Black Girl In America

 Advertisement

 Twenty-five years later, I am a writer myself.
-Though I am certainly not of the caliber of the great Toni Morrison, she is among the master teachers who helped me to develop my ability to analyze the conditions of my people and speak of, about and to us without pandering to the outside gaze.
-I’ve taken on the likes of R. Kelly and other predators who’ve harmed Black girls and women in honor of the Pecolas and Aaliyahs among us who never got the protection they required.
-I’ve centered Black women and girls in a world that still doesn’t believe we deserve the space, and I can do that because Morrison did it for me, and for herself.
+Though I am certainly not of the caliber of the great Toni Morrison, she is among the master teachers who helped me to develop my ability to analyse the conditions of my people and speak of, about and to us without pandering to the outside gaze.
+I’ve taken on the likes of R. Kelly and other predators who’ve harmed black girls and women in honour of the Pecolas and Aaliyahs among us who never got the protection they required.
+I’ve centered black women and girls in a world that still doesn’t believe we deserve the space, and I can do that because Morrison did it for me, and for herself.

 I also now find myself faced with the task my mother grappled with back when I first encountered The Bluest Eye: helping a young daughter come to terms with her complicated identity and arming her with the tools to battle with the forces committed to rendering her insignificant.